Moving to Jamaica

 When we asked people what advice they would give someone preparing to move to Jamaica, they said:

 "I'm sure that others have advised this, but I would suggest that you rent a place initially until you've spent a year or two in JA and you're sure that you want to settle there permanently.
-I really wouldn't put all your eggs in one basket, and I would definitely not commit to moving all your hard earned monies to JA," remarked one expat in Jamaica.
+I really wouldn't put all your eggs in one basket, and I would definitely not commit to moving all your hard earned monies to JA," explained one expat living in Jamaica.

 "One of the things I struggle with is lack of transportation.
 We have a car, but if my husband is away I feel trapped.
-It's not easy to jump on a bus or grab a taxi," said one expat in Montego Bay.
+It's not easy to jump on a bus or grab a taxi," said one in Montego Bay.

 "It is important for expats to research the areas of Jamaica before settling in to make sure that it is in line with their lifestyle.
 Expats should also take into consideration Jamaica’s tropical climate as weather conditions can be unpredictable.
 Expats moving to Jamaica should bring or purchase any medical and home supplies that they may need before settling in as some supplies may be difficult or expensive to buy in Jamaica.
 Jamaica is an English-speaking country but the Jamaican Patois may still take some getting used to.
 Expats should also be aware that traveling outside of the major cities can be difficult due to a lack of infrastructure in rural areas.
-Finally, it is recommended that expats obtain a valid work permit before securing employment in Jamaica," remarked one expat who made the move to Jamaica.
+Finally, it is recommended that expats obtain a valid work permit before securing employment in Jamaica," explained one expat who made the move to Jamaica.

 How do I find a place to live in Jamaica?